 Sam: Okay, you definitely are confused about the term "clickbait".
 The term describes a fairly specific mode of advertising, not content.
 In order for something to be clickbait, it must actually be bait for a click.
 (The hint is right in the name there.)
 Once you're looking at the content, there is no clicking.
 Any clicking that might have occurred is at that point already in the past, so any click-baiting is also already in the past.

 There is a word to describe an integration of two or more popular things.
 That term is "mashup".
 You can argue wether you personally feel the mashup was well mashed, but either way, that's the word.

-Moreover, "clickbait" is a pejorative in most contexts.
-So when you use the term "clickbait", you should expect that probably other people will take it as an insult, because that's how the term is generally used.
-Feel free to walk around saying "you're an ass" to people, thinking that it's "an honest observation" because the dude's got knobby knees, a long face and hooves, that's up to you.
+Moreover, the word "clickbait" is an insult.
+If you use it in some other way, you're using it wrong.
+So when you use the term "clickbait", you should expect people to be offended.
+Feel free to walk around telling pregnant women, "you look like a cow."
+When they're offended, try the "honest observation" defense on them.
+Let me know how that works out!
 I'm sure you'll win lots of friends that way.
-Ooh, ooh!
-It just hit me!
 You know what will really help?
-Combine it with this double-standard of having a conniption when someone calls you a hipster.
+Combine it with this double-standard of having a conniption fit when someone implies you're a hipster.
 You're on the brony-express to friendship-is-magic town now! ;)